New Orleans Saints’ Demario Davis Thanks Fans For Support Over ‘Man Of God’ Headband Controversy

 As it turns out, the incident has sparked a tremendous amount of giving, on Davis’ part and the fans’ part.
 Davis promised to give the amount of the fine, plus a donation of the amount of money he makes from selling the $25 headbands, and a matching donation from his own pocket, to St. Dominic Hospital in Jackson, Mississippi, where his mother once worked.
 Since he’s sold about 9,000 of the headbands, the total amount of his donation is likely to exceed $300,000.

 “God is good.
 Three-hundred thousand dollars, man?
-Come on, man!,” he says.
+Come on, man!” he says.

 The hospital plans to use the money to expand its emergency room.

 Meanwhile, the NFL’s uniform rules still stand, and Davis has abided by them.
-He no longer wears the “Man of God” headband, although he says that he can “rep” God by how he lives his life, and not just through what he wears.
+He no longer wears the “Man of God” headband, although he says that he can “rep” God by how he lives his life and not just through what he wears.

 Delivered To Your INBOX